Emily Oster, PhD

 Consider the following quite neat example.
 Researchers recruited a group of mothers and randomized them into a “high-carrot” or “low-carrot” diet during pregnancy and lactation.
 The high-carrot moms were drinking a lot of carrot juice.

-When their children were ready for rice cereal, the researchers offered the babies a cereal made with water or one flavored with carrots.
-The kids whose moms had eaten more carrots were more likely to prefer the carrot cereal (as evidenced by their consumption and their facial expressions, and presumably also whether they picked up the dish and threw it on the floor).
+When the babies were ready to start solids, the researchers offered them a rice cereal made with water or one flavored with carrots.
+Those whose moms had eaten more carrots were more likely to prefer the carrot cereal (as evidenced by their consumption and their facial expressions, and presumably also whether they picked up the dish and threw it on the floor or not).
 This suggests that flavor exposure — in this case, through the placenta and through breast milk — affects whether children are receptive to new flavors.

 Related to this, once children are starting to eat solid foods, there is randomized evidence that repeated exposure to a food — say, giving kids pears every day for a week — increases their liking of it.
 This works for fruits but also for vegetables, even bitter ones.
 It reinforces the idea that children can get used to different flavors and that they like familiar ones.